asyncapi/training/VIDEO_1_SCRIPT.md

 There are 4 types of APIs:

-- **Web services APIs**: these are the application development interfaces that enable the exchange of information between a web service (software that provides access to a particular service via a URL) and an application.
+- **Web services APIs**: these are the application development interfaces that enable the exchange of information between an application and a web service.
+(A web service is a software that provides access to a particular service via a URL).

     There are four types of Web services APIs: